Banner

 Digital Innovation and Transformation to Business Ecosystems

-Kecheng Liu, Henley Business School, The University of Reading, United Kingdom
+Kecheng Liu, The University of Reading, United Kingdom

 Information for Regional Innovation Systems